Executions during the Irish Civil War: Ballyseedy massacre and its aftermath

 On 28 March, five IRA men, captured in an attack on Cahersiveen on 5 March, were officially executed in Tralee.
 Another, captured the same day, was summarily shot and killed.
-Thirty-two Anti-Treaty fighters died in Kerry in March 1923, of whom only five were killed in combat.
+Thirty-two anti-Treaty fighters died in Kerry in March 1923, of whom only five were killed in combat.
 Free State officer Lieutenant Niall Harrington has suggested that reprisal killings of Republican prisoners continued in Kerry up to the end of the war.
-Harrington had a successful and respected career in the Irish military, retiring as a Lt Colonel in January 1959, after seven years as Deputy Director of G2 (Intelligence) Branch, GHQ, the forerunner to the Directorate of Military Intelligence of the Irish Defence Forces.
+Harrington had a successful and respected career in the Irish military, retiring as a Lt Colonel in January 1959, after seven years as deputy director of G2 (Intelligence) Branch, GHQ, the forerunner to the Directorate of Military Intelligence of the Irish Defence Forces.

 The National Army's Dublin Guard and in particular their commander, Major-General Paddy Daly, were widely held to be responsible for these killings.
 They claimed that the prisoners had been killed while clearing roads of landmines laid by Republicans.
 When questioned in the Dáil by Labour Party leader Thomas Johnson, Richard Mulcahy, the National Army's commander-in-chief, supported Daly's story.
 A military Court of Inquiry conducted in April 1923 - chaired by the chief suspect Daly himself - cleared the Free State troops of the charge of killing their prisoners.
 Harrington related his concerns to Kevin O'Higgins, a family friend.
 O'Higgins spoke to Mulcahy in turn who didn't act on the information.
 Johnson asked O'Higgins in the Dáil about a possible inquest and the latter said it was not impossible, intimating it might not be desirable.

 It has since emerged that the prisoners were beaten, tied to explosives, and then killed.
-Before leaving Ballymullen barracks in Tralee, Free State officers took some of the nine Republican prisoners into a room as showed them the coffins which had been prepared for them, according to author, historian and researcher Owen O’Shea, in a podcast by the Irish Times published to mark the 100th anniversary of the massacre on 6 March 2023.
-The prisoners were tied in a circle around the mine, before it was detonated.
-Such was the force of the blast, many of the bodies of the victims were dismembered.
-Dorothy Macardle in her 1924 book Tragedies of Kerry, cited both eye witness accounts and local newspaper reports of the horrific scene of the massacre after it took place.
+Before leaving Ballymullen barracks in Tralee, Free State officers took some of the nine Republican prisoners into a room and showed them the coffins which had been prepared for them, according to author, historian and researcher Owen O’Shea, in a podcast by the Irish Times published to mark the 100th anniversary of the massacre on 6 March 2023.
+The prisoners were tied in a circle around the mine before it was detonated.
+Such was the force of the blast, that many of the bodies of the victims were dismembered.
+Dorothy Macardle in her 1924 book Tragedies of Kerry, cited both eyewitness accounts and local newspaper reports of the horrific scene of the massacre after it took place.
 Witnesses claimed that for weeks after the massacre birds could be seen feeding on lumps of human flesh in trees around the site.